Mathia Collett

 Mathia Collett (/no/; 28 May 1737 – 21 July 1801) was a Norwegian merchant and businessperson.
 After her first husband's death, she was the co-owner of the trading company Collett & Leuch, an influential trading company, with her brother.
 From 1773 to her death in 1801, she was married to the then wealthiest person in Norway, Bernt Anker.
-She is the younger sister of the poet Ditlevine Feddersen.
+She was the younger sister of the poet Ditlevine Feddersen.

 Early life

 Collett was born on 28 May 1737 in Christiania as the tenth of eleven children to Peter Collett and Anna Cathrine Collett (née Rosenberg).
 As a member of the Collett family, she was born into the social elite of Christiania.
 Given that she was a woman in 18th-century Norway, her options of education were limited; women were not allowed to attend universities until 1882.
 However, due to her social status she did receive home schooling, unlike women of lower social strata.

 Collett became an orphan at an early age; her father died when she was three years old, and her mother five years later.
 She inherited 12,500 riksdaler (approximately US$750,000 in 2019) after the death of her parents.
 She and her sister Ditlevine moved in with their widowed aunt Maria three years later.
 They stayed with their aunt until their marriages.